einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

                         (besideRatio 1 2 v (beside w x)))
 ```

-Now we just need to figure out the appropriate pictures to pass to nonet to produce the Square Limit replica.
+Now we just need to figure out the appropriate pictures to pass to **nonet** to produce the Square Limit replica.

 The center tile is the easiest: it is simply the tile u that we have already constructed.
-In addition, we’ll need a side tile and a corner tile.
-Each of those will be used four times, with the turn transformation applied 0 to 3 times.
+In addition, we'll need a side tile and a corner tile.
+Each of those will be used four times, with the **turn** transformation applied 0 to 3 times.

-Both side and corner have a self-similar, recursive nature.
+Both **side** and **corner** have a self-similar, recursive nature.
 We can think of both tiles as consisting of nested 2×2 grids.
-Similarly to nonet, we define a function quartet to construct such grids out of four pictures:
+Similarly to **nonet**, we define a function **quartet** to construct such grids out of four pictures:

 ```fsharp
 let quartet p q r s = above (beside p q) (beside r s)
 ```

 What should we use to fill our quartets?
 Well, first off, we need a base case to terminate the recursion.
-To help us do so, we’ll use a degenerate picture blank that produces nothing when given a bounding box.
+To help us do so, we'll use a degenerate picture **blank** that produces _nothing_ when given a bounding box.

-We’ll discuss side first since it is the simplest of the two, and also because corner uses side.
+We'll discuss **side** first since it is the simplest of the two (and also because **corner** uses **side**).
 The base case should look like this:

 TODO: side 1 fish

-For the recursive case, we’ll want self-similar copies of the side-tile in the top row instead of blank pictures.
+For the recursive case, we'll want self-similar copies of the side-tile in the top row instead of blank pictures.
 So the case one step removed from the base case should look like this:

 TODO: side 2 fish